AdobeDocs/campaign-web.en/help/v8/reporting/reports.md

 ---
 audience: end-user
-title: Access delivery reports
+title: Reporting
 description: Campaign v8 Web documentation
 ---
-# Access delivery reports {#reports}
+# Reporting {#reports}

 detail delivery reports and how to access them

+same content as in v7 (excepted for the navigation that is similar to AJO